Cylinders of Nabonidus: Translation of the Sippar cylinder

 The Nabonidus cylinder from Sippar, mentioning the expedition of Cyrus against Astyages, the finding of the cylinder of Naram-Sin, son of Sargon, the finding of the cylinder of Sagasalti-Burias son of Kudirri-Bel.

-[i.8-ii.25] Ehulhul, the temple of Sin in Harran, where since days of yore Sin, the great lord, had established his favorite residence – his great heart became angry against that city and temple and he aroused the Mede, destroyed the temple and turned it into ruin – in my legitimate reign Bel and the great lord,[1] for the love of my kingship, became reconciled with that city and temple and showed compassion.
+[i.8-ii.25] Ehulhul, the temple of Sin in Harran, where since days of yore Sin, the great lord, had established his favorite residence – his great heart became angry against that city and temple and he aroused the Mede, destroyed the temple and turned it into ruin – in my legitimate reign Bel (Note: Bel was a Babylonian derivative of Baal.) and the great lord,[1] for the love of my kingship, became reconciled with that city and temple and showed compassion.

 In the beginning of my everlasting reign they sent me a dream.
 Marduk, the great lord, and Sin, the luminary of heaven and the netherworld, stood together.
 Marduk spoke with me: 'Nabonidus, king of Babylon, carry bricks on your riding horse, rebuild Ehulhul and cause Sin, the great lord, to establish his residence in its midst.'

 Reverently, I spoke to the Enlil of the gods, Marduk: 'That temple which you ordered me to build, the Mede surrounds it and his might is excessive.'

 But Marduk spoke with me: 'The Mede whom you mentioned, he, his country and the kings who march at his side will be no more.'

 At the beginning of the third year [Summer 553], they aroused him, Cyrus, the king of Anšan, his second in rank.[2]
 He scattered the vast Median hordes with his small army.
 He captured Astyages, the king of the Medes, and took him to his country as captive.
 Such was the word of the great lord Marduk and of Sin, the luminary of heaven and the netherworld, whose command is not revoked.
 I feared their august command, I became troubled, I was worried and my face showed signs of anxiety.
 I was not neglectful, nor remiss, nor careless.